St. Bartholomew's Anglican Church (Toronto)

 St Bartholomew's Anglican Church (also known as St Bartholomew's, Regent Park) is a parish of the Diocese of Toronto in the Anglican Church of Canada.
 It is a ministry in collaboration with the Cathedral Church of St. James.
 Located in the Regent Park area of Toronto, the congregation operates several outreach programs.
-It is an Anglo-Catholic parish maintaining 'Full Catholic Privileges'.
+It is an Anglo-Catholic parish.

 History

 St Bartholomew's Episcopal Mission Church was founded in 1873 as a mission of All Saints, Sherbourne Street.
 The architect was Walter Reginald Strickland.
 St Bartholomew's Church stood until 1910 at the end of Beech Street (now Dundas Street East) on the east side of River Street.
 The parish of St Matthew's, Riverdale, in its turn, began life as a mission of St Bartholomew's in 1874.
 A second mission church, St Augustine's, was established on the corner of Spruce and Parliament streets in Cabbagetown in 1888.
 It became an independent parish in 1905 and was destroyed by fire in 1931.

-In 1910, the parish church was moved to its present location at the corner of Dundas and Regent streets to make way for the Dundas Street bridge.
+The parish church was relocated to its current site at the intersection of Dundas and Regent streets in 1910 to make room for the construction of the Dundas Street bridge.
 The structure was pulled west by a team of horses to Parliament Street.
 While numbers and finances declined just before and during the First World War, two lay guilds, the St Bartholomew's Association (a parish society for the advancement of the spiritual life) and a chapter of the Brotherhood of St. Andrew, appear to have flourished.

 Unlike certain other Toronto parishes of the same era, such as St. Mary Magdalene's, St Thomas's, Huron Street, and St. Matthias, Bellwoods, St Bart's was not an Anglo-Catholic foundation.
 The first Anglo-Catholic rector of St Bartholomew's was Charles Fredrick Pashler.
 A veteran of the First World War, who had been severely wounded at Monchy in August 1918, Pashler was influenced not only by the Tractarian and Ritualist movements of the Church of England, but also by the simple Roman Catholic piety he had witnessed in rural France: "the kindliness and unaffected piety of the people, the natural practice of their religion, the soutane-clad figures of their pastors in the village streets and country lanes" were all to have their influence on his ministry.
 Pashler was "unique among Toronto priests" of his generation "inasmuch as he always and everywhere wore his cassock, in and out of season" (a common practice on the Continent and in Anglo-Catholic parishes in England at the time).

-In the face of some opposition, especially from members of the nearby Jarvis Street Baptist Church, Pashler was able to introduce weekly, and very soon daily, celebrations, early on in his incumbency.
+In the face of some opposition, especially from members of the nearby Jarvis Street Baptist Church, Pashler was able to introduce weekly, and soon daily, celebrations, early on in his incumbency.
 The use of Eucharistic vestments, altar candles, and incense were all soon to follow.
 Pashler's Anglo-Catholic principles were both simple and clear: